The Best Alternatives to Dog Cones

 When it’s not in use, the Boobooloon can be deflated and stored in small spaces.
 But when you inflate it, it’s lightweight and easy to attach around your pup’s neck.
 It comes in five sizes, and the detach/attach durable PVC enclosure makes it convenient to take off and put on.

 However, the inflated product lets your pet’s face have more freedom, so they may be able to get to some lower extremity wounds.
 If you have an aggressive pet or they have sharp nails, your pup could pop the cone.
 There’s a patch kit that comes with it just in case this happens.
 Never inflate the Boobooloon fully to prevent suffocation.

 As you’re trying to decide which cone alternative is better for your pup, remember to trust your judgment.
 There are lots of products that will claim to be the best option.
 Ultimately, you know your dog best.

-If you’re concerned that your pup will tear the cone off or destroy it, for instance, you should look for durable, comfortable choices.
+If you’re concerned that your pup will tear a cone off or destroy it, look for durable, comfortable choices.
 The Walkee Paws leggings would be a good choice because they let your dog behave naturally.
-They will get used to them faster and are less likely to bite and chew on them.
+They are easy to adapt to (unlike a restrictive cone) and are less likely to bite and chew on them.

-You’re already making the first step to helping your dog recover by avoiding the plastic dog cone.
-This collar might be “typically” used, but your pup will be miserable wearing it, and you’ll be sad watching them.
+You’re already making the first step to help your dog recover by avoiding the plastic dog cone.
+The collar might be “typically” used, but your pup will be miserable wearing it, and you’ll be sad watching them.

-There are many options that you can choose instead.
 When you’re ready to find an alternative to the dog cone of shame, try these five products out first.
-Or even better use Walkee Paws for worry free outdoor walks to prevent paw injuries from hot pavement, broken glass, allergens or toxins
+Even better, use Walkee Paws for worry-free outdoor walks and prevent paw injuries from hot pavement, broken glass, allergens, or toxins